NNPDF/nnpdf/validphys2/docs/guide.md

 ```

 We are specifying one PDF (by the LHAPDF id), one dataset and one
 theory.
-Npte that the dataset specification is identical to that of
+Note that the dataset specification is identical to that of
 the nnfit configuration files.
 We are saying that we do not want to use the cuts of the data
 (so we don't have to specify a fit containing the cut data).